Excusing John Updike’s Serial Cheating Because He’s a ‘Great Man’

 I have loathed John Updike since I was 18 years old and read “Rabbit, Run” as a college freshman in an American Literature class.
 “Misogyny” wasn’t a word on small Midwestern campuses in 1984, but John Updike was my first literary introduction to it.
 I was sickened by the way he described women, but then I felt foolish and ashamed for feeling that way because John Updike was part of the literary canon.
 His Rabbit series won TWO Pulitzer prizes!
 What the hell did I know?

 Rabbit, Run is a story about a middle-class schlub (“Rabbit”) from a small town in Pennsylvania, who’d been a star athlete, but is bitterly disappointed by adulting.
 In particular, his spousal appliance Janice frustrates him, how she fucks, how she fails to serve him properly.
 So, he abandons her while she’s pregnant and shacks up with his mistress.
-Hey, he is TORTURED BY MIDDLE-CLASS CONVENTION.
+Hey, he is TORTURED BY MIDDLE-CLASS CONVENTIONALITY.
 Rabbit sexually assaults the mistress, denies her contraception, and she becomes pregnant too.
 But ultimately our hero returns to Janice just as she’s about to give birth.
 Pick me dance won!

 We’re supposed to identify with Rabbit.